-3. “An approach to care that consciously adopts individuals’, families’, and communities’ perspectives as participants in and beneficiaries of trusted health systems, that respond to their needs and preferences in humane and holistic ways.
-People-centred care also requires that people have the education and support they need to make decisions and participate in their own care.
-It is organized around the health needs and expectations of people rather than diseases.”
-Source: Adapted from WHO and USAID as quoted by the National Ageing Research Institute.↩
+People-centred health services are an approach to care that consciously adopts the perspectives of individuals, families and communities, and sees them as participants as well as beneficiaries of trusted health systems that respond to their needs and preferences in humane and holistic ways.
+People-centred care requires that people have the education and support they need to make decisions and participate in their own care.
+It is organized around the health needs and expectations of people rather than diseases.

 Integrated health services are health services that are managed and delivered in a way that ensures people receive a continuum of health promotion, disease prevention, diagnosis, treatment, disease management, rehabilitation and palliative care services, at the different levels and sites of care within the health system, and according to their needs, throughout their whole life.

 WHO recommends five interwoven actions for health service delivery to become more people-centred and integrated, including:

 - Reorienting care models towards efficiency and effectiveness

 - Coordinating services around the needs of people, health care provider integration and effective networks, and

 There is no perfect combination or “one size fits all” solution.
 The right PCIHS solution will depend on a country’s unique context and needs, as well as local considerations.
 The WHO global strategy on people-centred and integrated health services is designed flexibly enough to provide each Member State with the tools it may require to “provide the right care at the right time”.
 It also builds on and supports WHO’s historical push for better primary health care, addressing the social determinants of health, strengthening health systems, building health workforce capacity and universal health coverage.
 People-centred and integrated health care is essential for moving towards universal health coverage.